VoxelForge/VoxelForge/GROUPS.md

 * `handy=1`: Breakable by hand and this node gives it useful drop when dug by hand.
 All nodes which are breakable by pickaxe, axe, shovel, sword or shears are also automatically breakable by hand, but not neccess
 * `creative_breakable=1`: Block is breakable by hand in creative mode.
 This group is implied if the node belongs to any other digging group

-Please read <http://minecraft.gamepedia.com/Breaking> to learn how digging times work in Minecraft, as VoxelForge is based on the same system.
+Please read <http://minecraft.gamepedia.com/Breaking> to learn how digging times work in Minecraft, as Mineclonia is based on the same system.

 ### Groups for interactions